Skip to content

 Short answer

 Using public Wi-Fi with a VPN is not about paranoia — it is about reducing the number of things that can go wrong on a network you did not set up and cannot monitor.
-The practical steps are simpler than most guides suggest: connect the VPN before opening sensitive services, verify it is active, and keep a backup plan if the local network blocks the VPN protocol.
+The practical steps are simpler than most guides suggest: connect the VPN before opening sensitive services, verify it is active, and keep a backup plan if the local network behaves unpredictably.

 Connect the VPN before opening banking, email, or work services on public Wi-Fi.